labanskoller/hackeriet_blog/_posts/2017-12-29-attacking_elgamal_encryption.md

 print(data)
 ```

-What's happening here is that we first connect and logs in, and get the token from our specially
+What's happening here is that we first connect and log in, get the token from our specially
-crafted role, we split the token in `c1` and `c2`, double `c2` and sends the token back and get
+crafted role then we split the token in `c1` and `c2`.
+Double `c2` and sends the token back and get
 the flag.

-Flag was 34C3_such_m4lleable_much_w0w
+Flag was `34C3_such_m4lleable_much_w0w`